 Oslo's efficient network of bus routes (https://ruter.no/en/) offers extensive coverage of the city, serving all of the main points of interest.
 One-way ticket: NOK 37 (an additional NOK 20 when bought onboard).

 Although traffic in Oslo is sometimes quite congested, bicycles are an excellent way to get around the city.
-Oslo Bysykkel, the city's public bike-sharing system, has over 100 stations in and around the city centre.
+Oslo Bysykkel, the city's public bike-sharing system, has over 247 stations in and around the city centre.
 Visitors can obtain electronic Oslo Bysykkel rental cards valid for 24 hours from the Oslo Visitor Centre.
-The price is NOK 100 and a security deposit of NOK 250 must be paid for each card.
-For further information, contact the Oslo Visitor Centre:
+The price is NOK 49 for one day (and beyond one full hour extra NOK 5 per 15 minutes).
+For further information, please visit https://oslobysykkel.no/en

 Ferries are one of the most spectacular ways to discover the city.
-Ruter's ferry network provides services from Aker Brygge and Vippetangen to Nesodden, Vollen Slemmestad, Fornebu and many of the islands in the Oslo Fjord.
-Other companies also operate ferries from Aker Brygge to the Bygdøy peninsula and from Rådhusbrygge 4 to the islands of the inner Oslo Fjord.
-Fares for the Ruter ferries are integrated with the other public transport options, whereas those for ferries operated by private companies range from NOK 130 to NOK 390, depending on the distance travelled.
+Several companies operate ferries to and from the islands of the inner Oslo Fjord.
+They usually leave from the Radhusbrygge pier, facing city hall.
+Prices range from NOK 130 to NOK 390, depending on the distance travelled.

 Taxis are plentiful in the Norwegian capital.
 Expect to pay at least NOK 14 per kilometre, in addition to the initial charge of between NOK 80 and NOK 150.

 Upon your arrival in Oslo, you can get in touch with local tourism professionals for further information and to help organise your stay.Oslo Visitor Centre

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).